-The next step is to test your new WSIL.
-Launch a browser, and type the URL of your WSIL (http://localhost:8001/oraclediagent/OdiInvoke.wsil).
-If your WSIL was successfully configured, you should see the following XML code as shown in Figure 6:
+If your WSIL was successfully configured, you should see the following XML code as shown in Figure 6 below:

-Figure 6: URL Test of ODI WSIL
+Figure 6 - URL Test of the ODI WSIL File

-The next step is to validate and test your WSDL document.
-Launch a browser, and type the URL of your WSDL (http://localhost:8001/oraclediagent/OdiInvoke?WSDL).
-If your WSDL was successfully configured, you should see the following XML code as shown in Figure 7:
+The next step is to validate and test the WSDL document.
+Launch a web browser, and type the URL of the WSDL document.
+As an example, enter the following URL:

-Figure 7: URL Test of OdiInvoke WSDL
+Figure 7 - URL Test of the ODI WSDL Document

 Registering ODI Web Services in OBIEE

-The Action Framework of OBIEE 11g is a component of the Oracle BI EE architecture that allows us to invoke web services that are deployed in other application servers.
-These services can be configured in OBIEE as Action Web Services, and they can be used within the Oracle BI Presentation Services.
-For more information about OBIEE Actions Framework, please see Using Actions to Integrate Oracle BI EE with External Systems.
+The Action Framework of OBIEE 11g is a component of the Oracle BI EE architecture that allows users to invoke web services from other application servers.
+These web services can be configured in OBIEE as Action Web Services, and they can be used within the Oracle BI Presentation Services.
+For more information about OBIEE Actions Framework, go to “Using Actions to Integrate Oracle BI EE with External Systems”.

-Our discussion will be limited to what configuration is needed to enable and execute ODI web services from OBIEE.
-However, we strongly recommend that you secure your OBIEE actions.
-For more information, please see Overview of Action Security.
+In this section, the discussion will be limited to what configuration is needed in order to execute ODI web services from OBIEE.
+Additional configuration is required in order to secure the OBIEE Actions.
+For more information on how to secure OBIEE Actions, go to “Overview of Action Security”.

-The first step is to register the ODI Web Services in the OBIEE Action Framework configuration file called ActionFrameworkConfig.xml.
-This configuration file is typically located by default in the following location:
+To register the ODI Web Services with OBIEE, a configuration file called ActionFrameworkConfig.xml must be manually edited.
+This configuration file is located in the following OBIEE folder:

 <Oracle Middleware Home>\user_projects\domains\bifoundation_domain\config\fmwconfig\biinstances\coreapplication

-In this file, we are going to add a new WSIL entry to specify the name and location of the ODI WSIL.
-OBIEE will use the WSIL to locate the WSDL, and retrieve available services based on the WSDL document.
-For more information on how to configure this file, please see Configuring the OBIEE Action Framework.
-Make a backup of this file before making any modifications.
+Make a backup of the ActionFrameworkConfig.xml file before making any modifications.
+Locate and open the ActionFrameworkConfig.xml file to add an entry for the ODI WSIL.
+OBIEE will use the ODI WSIL to locate the ODI WSDL, and retrieve the available ODI web services based on the WSDL document.
+For more information on how to configure the ActionFrameworkConfig.xml file, go to “Configuring the OBIEE Action Framework”.

 <name>ETL Web Services</name>